microsoft/CsWinRT/docs/usage.md

 # Usage

 The [C#/WinRT NuGet package](https://www.nuget.org/packages/Microsoft.Windows.CsWinRT/) provides tooling for the following scenarios.
+For more information on using the NuGet package, refer to the [NuGet documentation](../nuget/readme.md).

 ## Generate and distribute an interop assembly